Jenna Hanchey

 Audiobook & Story Narration

-I narrate for podcasts such as Simultaneous Times, Strange Horizons, and the Escape Artists Podcasts, and I’m Audio Editor at Orion’s Belt.
-Two stories I’ve narrated have been nominated for the BSFA Award for Best Audio Fiction this year — Renan Bernardo’s “Plucking Flowers from My Garden of Poison” and Tara Campbell’s “Just Let Me Help”!
-Listen to them, or hear me read from my own fiction at events like Story Hour and Space Cowboy Books’ Flash Science Fiction Night.
+I narrate for podcasts such as Simultaneous Times and Strange Horizons.
+One of my narrations was shortlisted for the 2026 BSFA Award for Best Audio Fiction — Tara Campbell’s “Just Let Me Help”!
+Listen to other stories, or hear me read from my own fiction at events like Story Hour and Space Cowboy Books’ Flash Science Fiction Night.

 Teaching & Workshops

-I’ve organized, facilitated, and participated in a variety of public workshops and panels on writing, Africanfuturism, and speculative fiction.
-Find a number past events here, and see what’s upcoming.
+I’ve organized, facilitated, and participated in a variety of workshops and panels for both public audiences and industry trainings.
+I’m available to speak on persuasive storytelling, decolonial praxis, critical media analysis, creative writing, futurisms and imagination, and speculative fiction.
+Find a number past events, see what’s upcoming, or reach out if you’d like to book me for an event.

 Courses

-I teach graduate and undergraduate courses focused on decolonial rhetoric, critical/cultural studies, and writing speculative fiction for social justice.
+I’ve designed and taught courses focused on rhetorical methods of analysis, decolonial rhetoric, pop culture studies, futurisms and futurities, and writing speculative fiction for social justice.

 Artwork